jcl-greer/ML-for-PP/README.md

 The folder geo contains the geodata to create the maps. **The .shp file in /geo has to be unzipped before running notebook 2.Visualizations.**

-### The map below is a visualization of the predictions we are getting for our period of interests.
+### The map below is a visualization of the predictions we are getting for our period of interest.

 ![](gifmap.gif)